PaulKinlan/paul.kinlan.me/content/2019-01-31-ricky-mondelloadoption-of-well-known-url-for-changing-passwords.markdown

 * A well known path for mailing list subscription management

 The list goes on....
 I really like the idea for simple redirect files to help users to discover common user actions, and for a way for the browser to surface it up.

+*Update:* I added an [issue to Chrome to see if we can get a similar implementation](https://bugs.chromium.org/p/chromium/issues/detail?id=927473).